abhaygupta97/codered/README.md

-# CodeRed | A Simple Platform for Holding Competitive Programming Contests
+# CodeRed | A Platform for Holding Coding Contests

 This application is based on the MVC Framework and the backend is on PHP.
 The application uses [ToroPHP](https://github.com/anandkunal/ToroPHP) for routing and [Twig](https://github.com/twigphp/Twig) for templates.